 To limit busyness:

-- Create habits that prevent interruptions when you’re doing deep work (working solely on one task for several hours at a time).
+- Get your habits down to a science.
+Create ones that prevent interruptions when you’re doing deep work (working solely on one task for several hours at a time).
 For instance, this might look like not checking emails between 11:00 a.m. and 2:00 p.m.

 - Focus on your priority.
 What small goal do you need to accomplish today?